Vitamin A: benefits, dosage, contraindications

 ✪✪✪✪✪

-Vitamin A plays an important role in neuronal development and is also involved in the development of limbs, lungs, heart, eyes, and ears.
-However, an excess of vitamin A is teratogenic, causing malformations of the central nervous system, craniofacial, cardiovascular, and thymus defects.
+Vitamin A plays an important role in neural development and is also involved in the development of the limbs, lungs, heart, eyes and ears.
+However, an excess of vitamin A is teratogenic, causing malformations of the central nervous system, the craniofacial region, the cardiovascular system and the thymus.

 Posologie